HOME ABOUT THE ARCHIVE DEVELOPMENT VIDEO CONTACT

 Between 2024 and 2025, O’Leary expanded her practice nationally and internationally, including attending Matriarchs Uprising in Vancouver, developing CODED through Performance Space’s Queer Development Program, touring with The Australian Ballet’s Education and Outreach Team, and presenting major works such as CODED: A Night of Queer Storytelling, SAD EYES, and her debut theatre piece Peggy Sue.

-Most recently, she premiered NGAMBAA at Melbourne Fringe (October 2025) and released her dance film Dhinawan: Before She Cut Her Wings, solidifying her reputation as a fearless, visionary, and boundary-pushing artist.
-She also curated and parented Dharriwaa Yulugi: A Night of First Nations Dance, where she began developing her new work Generation WTF.
+In 2025 they presented their third full-length work of the year NGAMBAA at Melbourne Fringe and released her dance film Dhinawan: Before She Cut Her Wings, solidifying her reputation as a fearless, visionary, and boundary-pushing artist.
+She also curated and presented Dharriwaa Yulugi: A Night of First Nations Dance, where she began developing her new work Generation WTF.
 O’Leary continues to redefine contemporary dance and storytelling, creating work that is urgent, luminous, and unapologetically First Nations and queer.
 She is a bold, unmissable force in Australian and international performance.
+2026 has started off with O’Leary touring Ngambaa to Vancouver for Matriarchs Uprising Festival 2026.